 The College Board named Cairo-Durham Central School District to the AP® District Honor Roll, a distinction shared by 433 school districts across the United States and Canada.

-The AP District Honor Roll recognizes school districts in the U.S. and Canada that achieved increases in access to Advanced Placement® (AP) courses for a broader number of students, while simultaneously maintaining or improving the rate at which their AP students earned scores of 3 or high on an AP exam.
+The AP District Honor Roll recognizes school districts in the U.S. and Canada that achieved increases in access to Advanced Placement® (AP) courses for a broader number of students, while simultaneously maintaining or improving the rate at which their AP students earned scores of 3 or higher on an AP exam.

 Of the 433 school districts, 25 districts in New York State received this distinction and Cairo-Durham CSD is one of only two districts in the Capital Region to make the list.
 Furthermore, Cairo-Durham is the only AP District Honor Roll recipient in New York State to have a 30% or greater enrollment of students who qualify for free/reduced lunch.